About Weed Management Advisory

 His formal qualifications include a Masters in Agriculture Systems and Rural Development, a degree in Urban Regional and Landscape Planning, Diplomas in Horticulture and Permaculture and a certificate in Adult Learning.

-Hana Blackmore has been concerned about pesticides and their health effects since 1996 and involved in the development and implementation of Auckland Council’s Weed Management policy since 2010 when the WMA was formed.
+Hana Blackmore has been involved with pesticides and their health effects since 1996 and participated in the development and implementation of Auckland Council’s Weed Management policy since 2010 when the WMA was formed.
 She was a founder member of The Society Targeting Overuse of Pesticides NZ (STOP), formed in 1997 in response to the government’s Tussock Moth aerial spraying campaign (Operation Evergreen) in Auckland’s Eastern Suburbs.
 She co-ordinated, compiled and submitted to Public Health the community’s reports of the adverse effects of the pesticide spraying.

 Subsequently she was involved in the government’s Painted Apple Moth campaign in West Auckland from 2001-2007 as a member of the Community Advisory Group (CAG).
 She detailed the health impacts and effects of the first year of the PAM spraying programme, publishing in Feb 2003 the Interim Report of the Community-based health & incident monitoring of the aerial spray programme.
 Ultimately, together with eight other groups, she was instrumental in setting up a ground-breaking people’s inquiry into the impacts and effects of the aerial spraying of pesticide.
 The Commissioner’s report, together with an independent report from the Parliamentary Ombudsman, both published in 2007, vindicated the community experience of the health and social effects of the spraying.